Top 8 Tips on Building an Omnichannel Retail Strategy

 3. Provide valuable services

 Customers today are highly informed and seek the best experience on any platform.
 Physical stores can amp up the customer experience they deliver by providing valuable information and services.
-For instance, two-way communication technologies like Facetime or Skype can be used by retailers to allow customers to connect with product experts on in-store terminals or kiosks.
+For instance, using an audio calling platform or two-way communication technologies like Facetime or Skype can be used by retailers to allow customers to connect with product experts on in-store terminals or kiosk solutions.

 4. Integrate social media with in-store experience